Our Mission:

 In Ephesians, Paul reminds us that the church gathers so we can be equipped to serve.
 We learn how to use our gifts and talents in unity so we can reach into the hopelessness and rescue those that are caught in the traps and lies of the enemy.

 We have a sign in our foyer that reads, "Ladies and gentlemen, the church is leaving the building."
-As we wrap up our gathering each Sunday, we are reminded that "the service is concluding, now we are invited to go and be the church."
+As we wrap up our gathering each Sunday, we are reminded that we are not called come to church...we are called to be the church.

 What is the glory of God?
 The glory of God is the gravity that keeps those who see and savor it from spinning off into the spacious trivialities of sin.
 God’s desire is that He might be known and enjoyed for His nature and character.